Dark energy: Technical definition

 In standard cosmology, there are three components of the universe: matter, radiation, and dark energy.
-Matter is anything whose energy density scales with the inverse cube of the scale factor, i.e., ρ ∝ a^{−3}, while radiation is anything which scales to the inverse fourth power of the scale factor (ρ ∝ a^{−4}).
+Matter is anything whose energy density scales with the inverse cube of the scale factor, i.e., ρ ∝ a^{−3}, while radiation is anything whose energy density scales to the inverse fourth power of the scale factor (ρ ∝ a^{−4}).
 This can be understood intuitively: for an ordinary particle in a cube-shaped box, doubling the length of an edge of the box decreases the density (and hence energy density) by a factor of eight (23).
-For radiation, the decrease in energy density is greater, because an increase in spatial distance also causes a redshift.
+For radiation, the decrease in energy density is greater, because an increase in spatial distance also causes a redshift and hence a decrease in energy (c.f. the Planck relation).

 The final component is dark energy: it is an intrinsic property of space and has a constant energy density, regardless of the dimensions of the volume under consideration (ρ ∝ a^{0}).
 Thus, unlike ordinary matter, it is not diluted by the expansion of space.